 - E – Estate

 For off-grid living, agricultural and rural zoning is usually the most permissive.
-You will be able to farm, raise animals and run some businesses from your home.
+You can farm, raise animals, and run some businesses from your home.
 Manufactured homes are even allowed in many agriculture zones, which isn’t the case in many parts of the USA.

-Expect to come across many restrictions on how you can use your land, though.
-For example, Grand Forks zoning laws require the minimum lot size for agricultural land is 15 acres.
+Expect many restrictions on how you can use your land, though.
+For example, Grand Forks zoning laws require the minimum lot size for agricultural land to be 15 acres.
 The minimum parcel size for rural land is 2.5 acres.
 But, if you want to run a business from your rural land, you’ll need at least 10 acres.

 It’s also worth noting that ND has a more relaxed view of what counts as a “family,” so unrelated groups of up to 4 can live together in most residential districts.

 Some parts of North Dakota are in flood plains.
 Special zoning rules usually apply to homes in flood plains.
 For example, you may be required to elevate your home or anchor it down to prevent floatation.
 Sewage treatment standards will also be higher.

 As of January 2020, the North Dakota Building Code consists of the following:

 - International Fuel Gas Code (IFGC) published by the International Code Council (ICC)